OpenDAoC/OpenDAoC-Core/SRD/05_Social_Systems/Housing_System.md

 - Implementation: Partial

 ## Overview

+**Game Rule Summary**: Houses are private properties you can purchase to have your own space in the game world.
+They provide storage through personal vaults, decoration opportunities to show off trophies and furniture, and can host a merchant to sell items to other players.
+Houses require weekly rent payments to maintain ownership, and you can give other players limited access through a permission system.
+Guild houses allow entire guilds to share resources and meet in a private location.

 The housing system allows players to purchase and customize personal or guild houses.
 Houses provide storage, display space, and social features including consignment merchants and crafting facilities.

 ## Core Mechanics

 ### House Types

+**Game Rule Summary**: Houses come in four different sizes from cottage (smallest and cheapest) to mansion (largest and most expensive).
+Each realm has its own architectural style, so Albion houses look different from Midgard or Hibernia houses.
+Larger houses cost more rent but provide more space for decorations and storage.
+Your choice depends on your budget and how much space you need.

 #### Models by Size
 ```